TI-Toolkit/awesome-ti-docs/README.md

 - [1555 Color Picker](https://roccoloxprograms.github.io/1555ColorPicker/) - 🎨 🌈
   Color picker which can use 1555 or 565 color mode, which can be useful for C/ASM and hybrid TI-BASIC on color calculators.
 - [arTIfiCE](https://yvantt.github.io/arTIfiCE/) - 🌈
-  "Jailbreak" for the TI-84+ CE/83 Premium CE calculators necessary for running ASM programs on OS versions 5.5 and above.
+  "Jailbreak" for the TI-84+CE/83PCE calculators necessary for running ASM programs on OS versions 5.5 and above.
 - [CEmu](https://ce-programming.github.io/CEmu/) - 🌈
   TI-84+ CE emulator for Linux, macOS, and Windows.
 - [FactoRoms](https://tiplanet.org/forum/factoroms.php) - ◒ 🎨 🌈 🎈